-This manual focuses on the benefits of blended learning using the technology in a class-room-based approach, and how to use the Akelius digital language learning platform, in teaching a foreign language especially for refugees and migrants.
+This manual focuses on the benefits of blended learning using the technology in a classroom-based approach, and how to use the Akelius digital language learning Digital Language Course, in teaching a foreign language especially for refugees and migrants.
 The manual offers suggestions to teachers on how to prepare the classroom environment for face-to-face and digital learning and how to differentiate the teaching according to the different learning styles and levels.
-The manual focuses on using a holistic approach to language learning through integrating technology using the Akelius language learning platform.
+The manual focuses on using a holistic approach to language learning through integrating technology using the Akelius language learning Digital Language Course.